North Star Holiday Resort | Family Friendly Camping THE REVIEW

 Camping in Hastings Point

-Big 4 North Star is rated a 5 star holiday park – and we would have to agree.
+North Star Holiday Resort is rated a 5 star holiday park – and we would have to agree.
 We left home on Friday morning, caravan packed, toddlers loaded in, all set for our long weekend in Hastings Point.
 We’d been trying to get to this caravan park for a while, so we were really looking forward to the weekend.

 It took about two hours to get to Hastings Point from our house on the far north side of Brisbane, or one and a half hours from the top of the Gateway Bridge.
 The park is really easy to find.
 There’s not too much in Hastings Point, and the park is right as you enter town, on the right hand side.
 You can’t miss the big sign out the front.